Compost

 Tips for Composting

-1. Use a paper bag or reusable container and place directly into your outside container.
+- Use a paper bag or reusable container to collect compostables.
+Toss compostables directly into the outside cart or bin – not in plastic bags.

-2. You can reduce the “ick” factory by using shredded paper, or newspaper to line your compost containers.
+- You can reduce the “ick” factory by using shredded paper or newspaper to line your compost container.

 Did You Know?

-1. Organic waste releases methane gas if it is thrown in the trash and landfilled.
-Only place food scraps and plant debris into your compost cart or bin so it has a chance to come back as nutrients for soil.
+- Organic waste releases methane gas if it is thrown in the trash and landfilled.
+Place food scraps, soiled paper, and plant debris into your compost cart or bin so it has a chance to come back as nutrients for soil.

-2. Plastic bags do not break down and contaminate compost, please do not place your organic material in plastic bags.
+- Plastic bags do not break down and contaminate compost.
+Do not place your compostable material in plastic bags.